Main Best Regards Takeaways:

-- It’s a way to say farewell and conveys warm wishes and is
+- It’s a way to say farewell and conveys warm wishes.

-- You can use best regards for semi-formal or informal communication, emails included.
+- You can use best regards for semiformal or informal communication like emails.

-- Kind regards, warm regards, and regards are similar valedictions.
+- Some alternatives are kind regards, warm regards, and regards.

 Make a positive impression on clients and colleagues by ending written correspondence with best regards.
 Check out examples of how to best use this popular letter closing remark and find alternatives to help mix it up.